sandrinebytes/Exploring-Firewall-Behavior-with-Nmap-Scans/README.md

 #Step 5: Scan Open Ports with Nmap

-## Scan only ports 22 and 80 on the target
+## Scan ports 22 and 80 on the target
 ```bash
 nmap -p22,80 10.0.2.15
 ```